GPUEngineering/GPUtils/README.md

 ```

 > [!IMPORTANT]
-> This creates an n-dimensional vector as a (n,1,1)-tensor on the device.
+> This creates an n-dimensional vector as an (n,1,1)-tensor on the device.

 A `DTensor` can be instantiated from host memory: